keirace/Memo/CLOUD.md

     * Match strategy - small increments
 - **Cost reduction**
   * Expenses
+    * Convert CapEx to OpEx
       * Capital - upfront
       * Operating - recurring
 - **Organizational agility**

 ### Cloud Characteristics
+for  an IT environment to be considered cloud, it must meet the following:
 1. On-demand self service
 2. Broad Network Access
-3. Resource Pooling (multitenancy)
+3. Resource Pooling (multitenancy) - enables an instance of the program to serve different consumers (tenants) whereby each is isolated from the other
-4. Elasticity - scaling
+4. Elasticity - scalable
 5. Measured Service - pay only for the service consumed

 ### Cloud Delivery Models

 - Iaas
+  - provides self-contained IT environment consisting of hardware, networking, connectivity, Operating Systems and other “raw” it resources
+  - Popular IaaS providers are Amazon Web Services, Google Cloud Platform, Microsoft Azure, IBM SoftLayer, Rackspace
 - PaaS
+  - provides “ready-to-use” environment to deploy applications
+  - Cloud consumers do not have control over or manage the underlying cloud infrastructure
+  - Popular PaaS providers are Heroku, IBM BlueMix and Google App Engine
 - SaaS
+  - Popular SaaS offering examples are Gmail, GitHub, Google Drive

 ### Cloud Deployment Models